Brownei/90-/SOLANA_WALLET_README.md

 This project includes Solana wallet integration for authentication and wallet functionality.
 Follow these steps to set up the Solana wallet integration in your local development environment.

-## Features Implemented
+## Features

-- Solana wallet connection and authentication
+- Solana wallet connection and management
-- Ability to sign messages with your Solana wallet to authenticate
+- Save wallet data to local database
-- Database storage of wallet information
+- Token balances and account information
-- User account linking between X (Twitter) authentication and Solana wallets
+- Solana transaction functionality
-- Wallet balance and token display
+- Drizzle database schema for storing wallet data
-- Automatic wallet data updates when connecting
+- Multiple wallet providers support

 ## Technical Implementation